POWER PACKS: Hunger & the Children in Our Community

 A member of our church, Donni Clifton, learned of this program and began participating in January 2015 by assembling packs each month and taking them to a warehouse for distribution at participating elementary schools.
 While this was a great way to get involved in this organization, the desire from the beginning has been to get connected to a specific school we could work with.

-In April of 2016, the Lord provided such a school; we began a relationship with Manassas Park Elementary & Cougar Elementary in Manassas Park.
+In April of 2016, the Lord provided two schools: we began a relationship with Manassas Park Elementary & Cougar Elementary in Manassas Park.
 Both schools are part of one campus of 1700 children, grades K-5 with 65% of their students on free and/or reduced lunches.
-They could use a minimum of 50 power packs each week!
+They can use a minimum of 50 power packs each week!

 The following stories were shared by Manassas Park Elementary Staff about children living with hunger and poverty in the community:

 These stories are heart-breaking and encouraging at the same time.
 There is a real need in our own community, a need that we feel God has equipped us to help meet.
-Let’s join together, support the heart Donni has for this outreach, and be a vehicle of change for these precious lives!
+To support this outreach, and be a vehicle of change for these precious lives, bring your donations to RGC for the month of April!
 This is a picture of the fruits of our efforts.

 You can click over to our Power Packs page and find specific information on what items are permissible and needed to complete a pack for one child.
 Printed materials are available in the Bookstore with all the donation information on them.
 Some donors choose to create full packs to donate while others donate a large quantity of one item.
 Either option is a great help and much appreciated!
-Drop your donations off in our basket situated in the windowsill of the Vestibule (entrance of the church).
+Drop your donations off in our Lobby, any Sunday in April.